-The following uses and activities are allowed regulated in the Undeveloped Floodplain.
-Regulations listed below and are in addition to the restrictions for development of floodplains contained in this Subchapter.
-Site disturbance shall be delineated on the completed application for Environmentally Sensitive Areas review:
+The following uses and activities are regulated in the Undeveloped Floodplain.
+Regulations listed below are in addition to the restrictions for floodplains contained in this Subchapter.

-A1..
+A1.
 Permitted Uses and Activities.

-The following permitted uses and activities are allowed if in compliance with the Subchapter 19 Drainage Standards and Chapter 30 of the Code of Ordinanceseode:
+The following permitted uses and activities are allowed if in compliance with the Subchapter 19 Drainage Standards and Chapter 30 of the Code of Ordinances: The following permitted uses and activities are allowed if in compliance with the Drainage code:

-- 1. a.
-The planting of any new trees or vegetation. - 2. b.
-Restoration or enhancement of floodplains, riparian buffers, water related habitats, upland habitats, wetlands and streams as required by federal and state standards. - 3. c.
-The placement of public or private utility facilities such as sewer, storm water, water, electricity, gas, or other utilities as long as the disturbed area is restored to minimized erosion and promote the recovery of the installation will not have a negative impact on Eenvironmentally Sensitive Aareas and when adequately flood proofed. - 4. d.
-Measures to remove or abate nuisances, the removal of invasive plant species, or any other violation of federal, state or local law-, with the approval of the Director of Environmental Services. - 5. e.
-Parking lots, subject to the limitations on fill as specified in Section 35.17.7.B.3 and surface material and constructed of pervious materials. - 6. f.
-Parks, open space, recreational uses, trails, walkways and bike paths.

-- 7. g.
-New sStorm water prequality-treatment facilities controls. - 8. h.
-Construction of roadwaysas long as the disturbed areas are restored to minimize erosion and promote the recovery of the Environmentally Sensitive Area and subject to the Director of Environmental Services approval, and requirements outlined in Section 35.17.7.B.4. - i.
-Routine repair and maintenance of existing structures, roadways, driveways, utilities, and accessory uses. - 9. i.
-Agricultural activity permitted through Nationwide Permit 40 (NWP 40), Agricultural Activities pursuant Section 404 of the Clean Water Act or any other federal permits.-as required by FEMA or Section 404 pursuant to the Clean Water Act. - 10. k.
-Any action taken by federal, state, or local officials in an emergency to mitigate an existing or potential hazard. - 11.
-1. The construction of a private driveway, subject to Section 35.17.7.B.4. - 12. m.
-Gas well drilling and production shall comply with Subchapter 35.22 Gas Well Drilling and
+- a1.
+The planting of any new trees or vegetation. - b2.
+Restoration or enhancement of floodplains, riparian buffers, water related habitats, upland habitats, wetlands and streams as required by federal and state standards. - c3.
+The placement of public or private utility facilities such as sewer, storm water, water, electricity, gas, or other utilities as long as the disturbed area is restored to minimized erosion and promote the recovery of the Environmentally Sensitive Areas, installation will not have a negative impact on environmentally sensitive areas and when adequately flood proofed. - d4.
+Measures to remove or abate nuisances, the removal of invasive plant species, or any other violation of federal, state or local law, with the approval of the Director of Environmental Services. - e5.
+Parking lots, subject to the limitations on fill as specified in Section 35.17.7.B.3 and surface material and constructed of pervious materials. - 6.
+Parks, open space, recreational uses, trails, walkways and bike paths. - g7.
+New sStorm water quality controlspre-treatment facilities. - h8.
+Construction of roadways identified on the Mobility Plan as long as the disturbed areas are restored to minimize erosion and promote the recovery of the Environmentally Sensitive Area subject to the Director of Environmental Services approval, and requirements outlined in Section 35.17.7.B.4. - i.
+Routine repair and maintenance of existing structures, roadways, driveways, utilities, and accessory uses. - j9.
+Agricultural- activity- permitted -through -Nationwide Permit 40 (NWP- 40), -Agricultural -Activities pursuant Section 404 of the Clean Water Act or any other federal permits. or any other permit as required by FEMA or Section 404 pursuant to the Clean Water Act. - k40.
+Any action taken by federal, state, or local officials in an emergency to mitigate an existing or potential hazard. - 141.
+The construction of a private driveway, subject to Section 35.17.7.B.4. - m12.
+Gas- well- drilling -and -production -shall -comply- with -Subchapter -35.22- Gas -Well- Drilling -and